Prevent blocked numbers from calling your application

 You may wish to block certain numbers from contacting or spamming your application's phone number.
 Creating a block list and using a Function that compares the incoming number to its contents will allow you to decide whether to Reject an incoming call, or Redirect it to your actual application.

 The following examples will show a couple of approaches to this problem.
-To get started, use the following directions to create two new Functions that will form the base of this application: /filter-calls
+To get started, use the following directions to create two new Functions that will form the base of this application: /filter-calls and /welcome.

-In order to run any of the following examples, you will first need to create a Function into which you can paste the example code.
-You can create a Function using the Twilio Console or the Serverless Toolkit as explained below:
+Before you run any of the examples on this page, create a Function and paste the example code into it.
+You can create a Function in the Twilio Console or by using the Serverless Toolkit.

 https://<service-name>-<random-characters>-<optional-domain-suffix>.twil.io/<function-path>

-.Your Function is now ready to be invoked by HTTP requests, set as the webhook of a Twilio phone number, invoked by a Twilio Studio Run Function Widget, and more!
+You can now invoke your Function with HTTP requests, configure it as the webhook for a Twilio phone number, call it from a Twilio Studio Run Function Widget, and more.

-To introduce the logic and TwiML involved without extra complications, this example code for /filter-calls
+To introduce the logic and TwiML involved without extra complications, this example code for /filter-calls includes a sample block list hard-coded into its body.

-when this Function is connected to your Twilio phone number as a webhook, to the contents of the block list.
-The resulting Boolean is then used to determine whether the result should be a rejection, or a redirect to the /welcome
+The Function compares the incoming phone number, provided as From when this Function is connected to your Twilio phone number as a webhook, to the contents of the block list.
+The resulting Boolean is then used to determine whether the result should be a rejection, or a redirect to the /welcome Function.

-Function returns a welcome message to the user and primarily serves as an example of how you can still leverage Redirect verbs even within a Serverless project such as this.
-You're able to use the relative URL '/welcome'
+The /welcome Function returns a welcome message to the user and primarily serves as an example of how you can still leverage Redirect verbs even within a Serverless project such as this.
+You're able to use the relative URL '/welcome' since the same Service contains both Functions.

 To test this out, copy and paste both samples into their respective Functions, and add your personal phone number to the block list in E.164 format.
-Save and deploy your Service, and use the following directions to set /filter-calls
+Save and deploy your Service, and use the following directions to set /filter-calls as the A Call Comes In webhook handler for your Twilio phone number.
+The application will immediately reject your calls.
+If you remove your number from the block list and re-deploy, you will instead get the welcome message.

 Sample code for /filter-calls